muktharamesh20/scriblit_backend/design/specChanges.md

 ## CollaborativeNotes
 I am no longer doing the collaboration feature.
 The concept might have been a little too app-specific too.
 This feature is now simply Notes.
 Notes just have text and an owner associated with them.

-# Issues While Changing Concepts
+## Folder
 Multiple changes to the folder concept.
-I realized that I needed to add a user to the folder concept to track who owns each folder.
-I also realized how seperated the concepts actually are (check designFile) and that I needed a deleteItem method here and I didn't actually need to delete items in the deleteFolder method (since we're only storing ids... the actual concept implementing the item/note will deal with that).
+I realized that I needed to add users to the state of the folder concept to track who owns each folder.
+I also realized how seperated the concepts actually are (check designFile.md) and that I needed a deleteItem method here and I didn't actually need to delete items in the deleteFolder method (since we're only storing ids... the actual concept implementing the item/note will deal with that).